-Apply to a BU PhD Program and to be a Photonics Research Trainee
+Apply to a BU PhD Program and to be eligible to be a Photonics Research Trainee

-PRTs pursue degrees in their home departments of Electrical and Computer Engineering, Mechanical Engineering, Biomedical Engineering, Chemistry, Physics, Biology, Materials Science and Engineering, Neuroscience (apply below), and more.
-Doctoral students enrolled in a BU doctoral program, are eligible to apply to be a PRT, and have access to an exciting array of benefits and resources.
-Applications for PRTs open in March of a doctoral students’ first year of graduate study at BU.
+PRTs pursue degrees in their home departments of Electrical and Computer Engineering, Mechanical Engineering, Biomedical Engineering, Chemistry, Physics, Biology, Materials Science and Engineering, Neuroscience, and more.
+Doctoral students enrolled in a BU doctoral program, are eligible to be a PRT, and have access to an exciting array of benefits and resources.

 The Photonics Center launched a new Graduate Student Initiative this year and appointed a committee of faculty and staff to ensure we have programming and activities that will support a vibrant and engaged community of faculty and graduate students.
 Reach out to the Graduate Education Committee with questions.